ThanhNguyen-Tien/ed-fsm-library/Components/README.md

     -  Generate Project

-3. Copy the Components folder from repo to your project
+3. Copy the `Components` folder from repo to your project
 4. Include this folder to Build progress

-   - Right click to the Components folder > Resource Configuration > Exclude from Build => unSelect all
+   - Right click to the `Components` folder > Resource Configuration > Exclude from Build => unSelect all

-5. Add path to the linker
+5. Add path for `Components`

    - Right click to the Project Name > Properties > C/C++ General > Paths and Symbols
    - At Tab Include/GNU C click "Add.." > Directory: "${ProjDirPath}/Components"